cinema is, by its very nature, designed to challenge many

 still runs up against the sort of resistance that abstract

-art has always had to contend with, provoking often violently
+art has always had to contend with, in the process provoking often violently

 bipolar critical responses.
 But much of the more negative

-criticism often fails to acknowledge the nature of the genre,
+criticism often fails to acknowledge the nature of the form itself,

 with the filmmaker chastised for not pushing the expected